LightJason/lightjason.github.io/readme.md

 ## Content ToDo's

 * ASL Tutorial (Syntax & Semantic Example) with some tricks
+* Tutorial Agent-Configuration & -Generatoren
 * Agent-Tutorial (Workflow from an idea to code)
 	1. Problem description
 	2. Problem splitting into distributed and task-orientated solving
 	3. Agent-code developing
 	4. Java-code developing - creating a logic-based event-handler with -listener
 * Choice-Behaviour
-	1. fitness proprtionate selection (lineare & Gibbs-Boltzmann)
+	1. Fitness proportionate selection (Linear & Gibbs-Boltzmann)
 	2. CES-function
 	4. PCA
 	4. Plan execution based on the data